Goasler/tuxinstaller/README.md

 ## Edit the Config file
-Write in each new line the exact name of a package that you wanna install or remove.
+Write in each new line the exact name of a package that you want to install or remove.
 ```
 cd ~/.bin/
 nano tuxinstaller_install.conf